top of page

 Facilities

-Our facility features a welcoming lodge equipped with a stone fireplace, grand piano, and accessible computer room, alongside a 24-room dormitory with an indoor hot tub and full kitchen amenities.
-Guests can enjoy our indoor heated pool with ADA lift, scenic hiking trails.
+Our facility features a welcoming lodge equipped with a grand piano, accessible computer room, a dining area and a comfortable living area with 6 full sized couches, alongside a 23-room dormitory with an indoor hot tub and full kitchen amenities.
+Guests can enjoy our scenic hiking trails, indoor heated pool with ADA lift, and game court that includes horseshoes, bocce ball and swings.
 For group gatherings, our covered picnic shelter accommodates up to 120 people and includes kitchen facilities.
 Wi-Fi is available throughout the property.

 HullFLC_Grinchmas23-074.jpg